GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 In the presence of wells, the **Mesh** block of the XML input file includes two parts:

  - a sub-block **VTKMesh** defining the reservoir mesh (see :ref:`TutorialSinglePhaseFlowExternalMesh` for more on this),
- - a collection of sub-blocks **InternalWell** defining the geometry of the wells.
+ - a collection of sub-blocks defining the geometry of the wells.

 The reservoir mesh is imported from a ``.vtu`` file that contains the mesh geometry and also includes the permeability values in the x, y, and z directions.
 These quantities must be specified using the metric unit system, i.e., in meters for the well geometry and square meters for the permeability field.
-We note that the mesh file only contains the active cells, so there is no keyword needed in the XML file  to define them.
+We note that the mesh file only contains active cells, so there is no keyword needed in the XML file to define them.

-Each well is defined internally (i.e., not imported from a file) in a separate **InternalWell** XML sub-block.
-An **InternalWell** sub-block must point to the reservoir mesh that the well perforates using the attribute ``meshName``, to the region corresponding to this well using the attribute ``wellRegionName``, and to the control of this well using the attribute ``wellControl``.
-Each block **InternalWell** must point to the reservoir mesh (using the attribute ``meshName``), the corresponding well region (using the attribute ``wellRegionName``), and the corresponding well control (using the attribute ``wellControlName``).

-Each well is defined using a vertical polyline going through the seven layers of the mesh, with a perforation in each layer.
-The well placement implemented here follows the pattern of the original test case.
-The well geometry must be specified in meters.

-The location of the perforations is found internally using the linear distance along the wellbore from the top of the well, specified by the attribute ``distanceFromHead``.
-It is the responsibility of the user to make sure that there is a perforation in the bottom cell of the well mesh otherwise an error will be thrown and the simulation will terminate.
-For each perforation, the well transmissibility factors employed to compute the perforation rates are calculated internally using the Peaceman formulation.

 .. image:: egg_model.png
    :width: 400px